Welcome To My Culinary & Holistic Lifestyle Blog!

-Sprouting organic seeds at home is an easy and economical way to obtain FRESH, NUTRIENT-DENSE goodness on a regular basis (especially during the thick of winter)!
-Sprouts are a hearty addition to your soups, salads, wraps, smoothies and ANY dish, for that matter!
+Sprouting organic seeds at home is an easy, economical and FUN way to obtain FRESH, NUTRIENT-DENSE goodness on a regular basis (especially during the thick of winter)!

-Sprouting requires just a few basic items for the following method of choice!
+Sprouting requires just a few basic items for my method of choice:

 How do I sprout, once I have my supplies?

-*I typically start this process on an evening, so that the initial soaking may occur overnight.
-This allows me to start counting the days of sprouting on the morning of the next day!
+I typically start this process on an evening (Day 0), so that the initial soaking may occur overnight.
+This allows me to start counting the days of sprouting on the morning of the next day (Day 1)!

-Step 1: Measure 1-2 tbsp. of seeds and place them in the sprouting bag; start with 1 tbsp. the first time so you may discover the yield and increase seed volume from there (if desired).
-Then, place the bag in a mason jar and submerge the seeds with room-temperature, filtered water. like so:
+DAY 0: Measure 1 tbsp. of seeds and place them in the sprouting bag; start with 1 tbsp. the first time so you may discover the yield and increase seed volume from there (if desired).
+Then, place the bag in a mason jar and submerge the seeds with room-temperature, filtered water (as shown in the image above).

-Step 2: The next morning (Day 1), remove the bag from the mason jar and rinse out the jar.
+DAY 1 (the next morning): Remove the bag from the mason jar and rinse out the jar.

 Keeping the seeds in the bag, gently and thoroughly rinse the seeds with warm water.
 What I have found works well, is placing the bag in a smaller soup bowl or mixing bowl, and stretching the elastic of the fine mesh bag over the rim of the bowl to hold the bag open.
-This allows you to more effectively rinse the seeds without trying to hold the bag open at the same time (see final image in this blog post)!
+I find that this technique allows you to more effectively rinse the seeds.

-The consistent rinsing that will occur each day will assist in preventing any mould from developing (no thanks)!
+The consistent rinsing that will occur each day will assist in preventing any mould from developing.

-Gently squeeze the bag to wring out any excess water, before placing the nut/seed milk bag back in the mason jar.
+Gently squeeze the bag to wring out any excess water, once rinsing is complete.
+Place the mesh bag back in the mason jar.
 The mason jar will no longer be filled with any water for the sprouting days to come!

-By the end of this first 24-hour period you should notice small tails sprouting.
+By the end of today (if not earlier) you should notice small tails sprouting.
 Exciting!

-Step 3: Continue this daily rinsing process for Days 2, 3, 4 and 5.
-By Day 5, the seeds should be sprouted, but if they could use a bit more time (dependent on the temperature in your home/the growing conditions), allow the sprouting to continue into Day 6 and use your best judgement as to their completion.
+DAY 5/FINAL DAY OF SPROUTING: By Day 5, the seeds should be sprouted, but if they could use a bit more time (dependent on the temperature in your home/the growing conditions), allow the sprouting to continue into Day 6 and use your best judgement as to their completion.

-Step 5: Once the sprouts have had an opportunity to dry, place a fresh paper towel in the base of an airtight, glass storage container and place the sprouts in the container, on top of the paper towel.
-Seal and place in the refrigerator and aim to enjoy with your various meals and snacks within 3-5 days!
-Enjoy!
+Once the sprouts have had an opportunity to dry, place a fresh paper towel in the base of an airtight, glass storage container and place the sprouts in the container, on top of the paper towel.
+Seal and place in the refrigerator and aim to enjoy with your various meals and snacks within 5 days' time.